glesica/missing-course/README.md

 schedule an appointment.
 The instructor is also available on Microsoft Teams (see below).

+Assuming no technology issues, lectures will be recorded and posted on the course web site and/or Moodle.

 ## Assignments

 Students will submit each assignment by creating a "pull request" (PR) against